 - Decreased service life and increased maintenance of supply equipment (including the compressor package) due to unnecessary cycling and increased run time.

-Leakage rates identified in cubic feet per minute (cfm) are also proportional to the square of the orifice diameter.
+Leakage rates identified in cubic feet per minute (CFM) are also proportional to the square of the orifice diameter.
 This means that if you double the leak orifice size, you will quadruple the leak flow rate.
-See table below:
+See the table below:

 In addition to being a source of wasted energy, leaks can also contribute to other operating losses.
 Leaks:

 - Cause a drop in system pressure, which can make air tools function less efficiently, adversely affecting production;

 - Shorten the life of almost all supply system equipment (including the compressor package itself) by forcing the equipment to cycle more frequently;

 - Cause increased running time, which can also lead to additional maintenance requirements and increased unscheduled downtime; and

 - Can lead to adding unnecessary compressor capacity.

 This article provides valuable insights on how to combat compressed air leaks effectively.
 Compressed air leaks not only increase energy costs but also disrupt the overall functionality of the system.
 This leads to compromised equipment reliability and higher lifecycle expenses.
 By utilizing specialized equipment and skilled technicians, businesses can reliably identify and address these leaks, especially in noisy environments.
 The article emphasizes the importance of regular leak audits and proactive maintenance practices to optimize system functionality and prevent costly downtime.
 Techniques such as ultrasonic leak detection are very effective methods for locating air leaks.
 The article also provides practical tips for quantifying leakage rates and minimizing leaks, which can save businesses significant amounts of energy and expenses.
 Addressing the issue of compressed air leaks not only reduces operational costs but also enhances productivity and prolongs the lifespan of equipment.